Connect ARMS to an ACK Serverless cluster

 1. Complete authorization on the RAM Quick Authorization page.

-4. On the Add-ons page, click the Logs and Monitoring tab and click Install in the ack-onepilot card.
+4. On the Add-ons page, click the Logs and Monitoring tab.
+In the ack-onepilot card, click Install.

 5. In the Install ack-onepilot dialog box, configure the parameters and click OK.

-If the ACK Serverless cluster does not have ARMS Addon Token, you need to specify the AccessKey ID and AccessKey secret.
-You can configure other parameters on demand.
+If the ACK Serverless cluster does not have an ARMS Addon Token, you must set accessKey and accessKeySecret.
+You can configure other parameters as needed.
 We recommend that you use the default settings.

 Parameter